 July 14, 2023 Turf Tips

 As long as your soil is not frozen solid or heavily waterlogged, you can lay turf any time of year.
-The important part when laying new grass is ensuring the soil beneath has been prepared correctly to give the grass roots their best chance to quickly anchor in.
+The important part when laying new grass turf is ensuring the soil beneath is cool, moist, and has been prepared correctly.
+This will give the grass roots their best chance to anchor quickly.

 Before you lay your first roll of turf, make sure you have the right turfing equipment for a smooth process.
 The tools you’ll need include:

-When you’re replacing an existing lawn, use a turf cutter or shovel to remove the top layer, revealing the soil underneath.
+It’s poor practice to lay turf on top of turf.
+So, when replacing an existing lawn, it’s important to remove all remaining grass.
+Use a turf cutter or shovel to remove the top layer, revealing the soil underneath.
 If you’re replacing a drive or patio with grass, you’ll also need to remove the top layer, cement and sub-base until you expose soil.

 Top turf tip – Avoid using weed fabric or membrane under your lawn.
 This is a suggested solution to stop weeds but in reality, it stops the new turf from putting its roots down into the soil.